17 Awesome Things to do in Hikkaduwa, Sri Lanka

 |Rating:||4/5 – Fun activity suited to most people|

-Paddleboarding is super fun and a great way to test your balance.
-Although it seems easy paddle boarding can be a challenge at first.
-Hikkaduwa isn’t the calmest beach so it will be a good abb workout.
+Paddle-boarding is super fun and a great way to test your balance.
+Although it seems easy, paddle-boarding can be a challenge at first.
+Hikkaduwa isn’t the calmest beach so it will be a good ab workout and challenge.

-Paddleboard hire is similar to surfboard rentals and can be rented from the same guys on the beach who do surfboard rentals in Hikkaduwa.
+Paddle-board hire is similar to surfboard rentals and can be rented from the same guys on the beach who offer surfboard rentals in Hikkaduwa.